mmm/mmm.github.com/cloud/_posts/2012-09-25-linuxplumbers-juju.md

 ### it's chilly in here

 Yeah, so during development you break things.
-There were a couple of times using oneiric juju that changes to juju core prevented a client from talking to an existing stack.
+There were a couple of times using 11.10 juju that changes to juju core prevented a client from talking to an existing stack.
 Aargh!
 This wasn't going to fly for production use.

 The juju team has subsequently done a _bunch_ to prevent this from happening,